Cannabinoids 101: THC vs. CBD

 Cannabis is a plant that contains over 500 chemical compounds.
 THC and CBD are just two of the 100+ cannabinoid compounds found in cannabis.
 Other important compounds include terpenes, flavonoids and essential fatty acids.

 The entourage effect suggests that when all the compounds in cannabis are working together, rather than just one isolated cannabinoid, there is a synergistic effect that occurs in the body.

 Many experts agree that the entourage effect is indeed a real phenomenon.
 When it comes down to it, most individuals seem to respond better to cannabis products that are comprised of multiple cannabinoids and other plant compounds rather than just one cannabinoid that has been isolated.

 If THC isn’t your thing, you can still benefit from the entourage effect by looking for “full spectrum” or “broad spectrum” CBD products.

 Full spectrum CBD is that which contains all the cannabinoids, terpenes, flavonoids and other compounds found in hemp.
 Full spectrum CBD products generally contain less than 0.3% THC.

 Broad spectrum CBD is very similar to full spectrum CBD except that all THC has been removed.
 Broad spectrum is perfect for individuals who can’t have any traces of THC in their system but still want to experience the benefits of the entourage effect in a CBD product.

 THC vs. CBD: they might come from the same plant and share certain similarities, but there are also some major differences between them.
-All of Joy Organics’ products are made with CBD that is only derived from hemp and is always THC free.
+All of Joy Organics’ products are made with CBD that is only derived from hemp and is always 0.0% THC.
 It’s the perfect option for a user who wants to avoid the euphoric effects of cannabinoids entirely.